-If you are lucky visiting Catalonia, you will have a chance to eat calçots.
+If you are visiting Catalonia, you will have a chance to eat calçots.
 So what exactly are they?
-Calçot is a crossover species of spring onion and leek – and it really looks like a mixture of them.
-Calçots are seasonal so you can only find them between November and March.
-After this season there is no possibility to eat it.
-Best way to enjoy calçots is winter barbecue style with romesco sauce – which is called Calçotada.
-Most of the times you have to travel to the countryside of Barcelona to eat it but if you want to stay in the city center and still taste these phenomenal calçots, try them at l’Antic Forn.
+Calçot is a crossover species of spring onion and leek – and it really looks like a mixture of the two.
+Calçots are seasonal so you can only have them between November and March.
+The best way to enjoy calçots is in a winter barbecue style with romesco sauce – which is called Calçotada.
+Most of the time you have to travel to the countryside of Barcelona to eat it but if you want to try it in the city center try them at l’Antic Forn.

 Address: Pintor Fortuny, 28